 H02: Waste management disclosure does not significantly affect the market value of oil and gas firms in Nigeria.

-The rest of the paper is organised in 5 sections.
+The rest of the paper is organized in 5 sections.
 Section 2 is the literature while section 3 focuses on methodology.
 Section 4 analyses data and discusses results.
 Section 5 ends with conclusion and recommendations.

 2.0 LITERATURE REVIEW